cinzinga/cinzinga.github.io/_pages/about.md

 Additionally, I am an active bug bounty hunter with Synack Red Team and Bugcrowd (currently ranked in the all-time top 150).

 ## Home Life
 In my free time I enjoy the outdoors, walking my dogs, and listening to audiobooks.
-I am also an avid Star Wars fan.
-I also enjoying brewing my own beer.
+I am also an avid Star Wars fan and enjoy brewing my own beer!